Baked Aloo Samosa

 baking aloo samosa

-prepare all samosas this way. as you go on making them, cover them with a kitchen towel so that the outer pastry does not dry out. before baking, preheat oven at 180 degrees celsius for at least 15 minutes.
+Prepare all aloo samosas this way.
+As you go on making them, cover them with a kitchen towel so that the outer pastry does not dry out.
+Before baking, preheat oven at 180 degrees celsius for at least 15 minutes.

-bake the aloo samosa in a preheated oven at 180 degrees celsius for 30 to 35 minutes, till the crust is golden and crisp. i baked for 34 minutes. oven temperatures vary so do keep a check.
+Bake in a preheated oven at 180 degrees celsius for 30 to 35 minutes, till the crust is golden and crisp.
+I baked for 34 minutes.
+Oven temperatures vary so do keep a check.

-allow them to cool down a bit for a couple of minutes as the aloo samosas will be very hot. when they are hot enough to eat, then serve these baked samosas with your favorite chutney.
+Allow them to cool down a bit for a couple of minutes as they will be very hot.
+When they are hot enough to eat, then serve these baked aloo ka samosa with your favorite chutney.